-Information on the acreage and distribution of Federal land was obtained from the National Parks Index (U.S. Department of the Interior 2000a), the Lands Report from the Fish and Wildlife Service (U.S. Department of Interior 2000b), and the Lands Area Report of the USDA Forest Service (U. S. Department of Agriculture 2000a).
-Agency reports also were compiled for national parks (U.S. Department of Interior 2000c) and national refuges (U.S. Department of Interior 2000c) and species lists.
+Information on the acreage and distribution of Federal land was obtained from the National Parks index (U.S. Department of the Interior 2000a), the Lands Report from the Fish and Wildlife Service (U.S. Department of Interior 2000b), and the Lands Area Report of the USDA Forest Service (U. S. Department of Agriculture, Forest Service 2000c).
+Agency reports also were compiled for national parks (U.S. Department of the Interior, Park Service 2000) and national refuges (U.S. Department of the Interior, Fish and Wildlife Service 2000), providing property descriptions and species lists.

-Statewide timberland ownership data were obtained from the Forest Inventory and Analysis Unit of the Southern Research Station (U. S. Department of Agriculture 2000b).
+Statewide timberland ownership data were obtained from the Forest Inventory and Analysis Research Work Unit (FIA) of the Southern Research Station (U.S. Department of Agriculture, Forest Service 2000a).
 For each State, the acres in both public and private ownership categories were analyzed.

 A literature search was conducted for information on fragmentation, rare communities, historical conditions, and species habitat relationships.
 In addition, research stations and universities throughout the South were contacted to obtain additional information.
 The results from this effort were combined with additional information obtained from several plant and animal field guides.
-A list of mast-producing species was compiled using vegetation guides; terrestrial vertebrate species that include mast as a component of their diet was extracted from wildlife field guides.
+A list of mast-producing species was compiled using vegetation guides; terrestrial vertebrate species that include mast as a component of their diet were extracted from wildlife field guides.

-4 Results
+Results

-4.1 Historical Conditions
+Historical Conditions

-The presettlement landscape of the South was quite diverse: forests of different ages were interspersed with expansive savannahs, dense cane thickets, barrens, and swamps.
+The presettlement landscape of the South was quite diverse: forests of different ages were interspersed with expansive savannas, dense cane thickets, barrens, and swamps.
 Disturbance was a major influence on the composition of southern forests, creating forest openings and resetting succession (Lorimer 2001).
 Forests were dynamic; natural succession progressed with shade-tolerant plants replacing pioneer species.
 Periodic flooding and associated sedimentation influenced the distribution and composition of local areas.

 Frequent thunderstorms provided a source of natural fires, resulting in a landscape of mixed species composition.
 Lightning fires burned unabated (Williams 1989).
-Fire frequency and intensity were dominant forces (Refer to the Fire Background Paper).
+Fire frequency and intensity were dominant forces (refer to chapter 25).
 Fire was important for the persistence of many communities including pine forests, oak-hickory forests, savannas, barrens, and prairies (Trani and others 2001).

-Native Americans, through use of fire and crop cultivation (Delcourt and Delcourt 1987; Buckner 1989), further modified the composition and open character of the forest.
+Native Americans, through use of fire and crop cultivation (Buckner 1989, Delcourt and Delcourt 1987), further modified the composition and open character of the forest.
 Fires were frequently set to create openings for crops and to drive game for harvest.
-The effects of native inhabitation on southern forests were extensive (Refer to the History Background Paper).
+The effects of native inhabitation on southern forests were extensive (refer to chapter 24).

 Wildlife of the presettlement South was quite impressive.
 Dickson (2001) describes large herds of bison and elk roaming throughout the prairies and savannas of the region.
-White-tailed deer and wild turkey also were numerous.
-Large carnivores (black bear, cougar, red wolf, and bobcat) were abundant and a diversity of successional seres supported a variety of prey populations.
+Whitetailed deer and wild turkey also were numerous.
+Large carnivores (black bear, cougar, red wolf, and bobcat) were abundant, and a diversity of successional seres supported a variety of prey populations.
 Other mammals included mink, muskrat, river otter, beaver, gray fox, red fox, spotted skunk, long-tailed weasel, bats, and numerous small mammals.

 Birds present in today's forests also were likely present during presettlement (Dickson 2001).
 Raptors such as the Mississippi kite, bald eagle, osprey, red-shouldered hawk, and barred owl were likely occupants of historic bottomland forests.
-The Swainson's and Bachman's warblers inhabited cane thickets, while the yellow-breasted chat and indigo bunting populated young forests.
-Cavity-nesting birds such as red-headed woodpeckers, American kestrels, and great crested flycatchers were abundant in the old-growth forests of eastern Texas (Truett and Lay 1984).
+The Swainson's and Bachman's warblers inhabited cane thickets, while the vellow-breasted chat and indigo bunting populated young forests.
+Cavity-nesting birds such as redheaded woodpeckers, American kestrels, and great crested flycatchers were abundant in the old-growth forests of eastern Texas (Truett and Lay 1984).
 The ivory-billed woodpecker thrived in oak-gum forests, foraging on snags for insects.